trampgeek/moodle-qtype_coderunner/README.md

 1. The JobeSandbox.

     This is the only sandbox enabled by default.
-It fully isolates student code from the Moodle server, but does require the installation of a separate server.
+It makes use of a separate server, developed for use by CodeRunner, called *Jobe*.
 Follow the instructions at [https://github.com/trampgeek/jobe](https://github.com/trampgeek/jobe) to build a Jobe server, then use the
 Moodle administrator interface for the CodeRunner plug-in to define the Jobe